Bikeman868/NPL/syntax/README.md

 You will need to install NodeJS 16+.

-Open the `parser` directory in VSCode otherwise you will not be able to run unit tests by clicking in the margins.
+Open the `syntax` directory in VSCode otherwise you will not be able to run unit tests by clicking in the margins.
 At the time of writing, Vitest does not properly support monorepos.

 ### First time build